-Some telling verbs are used simply as a way to provide information:

-- O We give our results in Section 5.
+approaches to resolving this issue.
+Some telling verbs are used simply as a way to provide information: O We give our results in Section 5.

-- O We offer our results in Section 5.
+O We give our results in Section 5.O We offer our results in Section 5.

-- O We present our results in Section 5.
+O We present our results in Section 5.